 Baby sitting in the evenings is available on a request basis and is approximately 15 Euros per hour until midnight after this time the charge is 20 euros per hour which is payable locally.

 Qualified (CACHE trained or similar) nannies who are recruited for their mature but fun approach to childcare.
 Scott Dunn offers pre-season training, which includes a comprehensive first aid course.
 Nannies provide a structured day including food, entertainment and transport to and from lessons.

 The fine gourmet cuisine is served in the main restaurant and in the ‘Le Gourmet’ à la carte restaurant and complemented by an excellent selection of wines from the wine cellar.
-The sophisticated cigar lounge is a perfect ‘home-from-home’ in which to savor a Cuban cigar.
+The sophisticated cigar lounge is a perfect ‘home-from-home’ in which to savour a Cuban cigar.
 After an exhilarating day on the slopes, unwind in the hotel’s spa, with its heated indoor pool, Finnish sauna and steam rooms as well as a bubbling outdoor Jacuzzi and log-cabin sauna.
 Relax and revitalise with a choice of massage and beauty treatments, using only natural herbal products.

 Zermatt is part of the Matterhorn Ski Paradise area, home to 350km of pistes, with a connection to Cervinia in Italy.
 There’s enough to keep skiers of all standards amused.
 The village itself is a pleasure to explore, whether on foot or in a horse-drawn carriage, with a wealth of shops, restaurants and historic buildings to enjoy.
 Exploring the mountain is also straightforward with mountain railways and some wonderful walks, whether on foot or on snowshoes.
 If you would like a really close view of the Matterhorn, a helicopter flight around it is truly breathtaking.